Regge-Teitelboim analysis of the symmetries of electromagnetic and gravitational fields on asymptotically null spacelike surfaces: Gravitational field

-Since our spacelike surfaces are asymptotically null, we must take as a starting point a coordinate system for the Schwarzschild metric which incorporates this property manifestly.
+Since our spacelike surfaces are asymptotically null, we must take as a starting point a coordinate system for the Schwarzschild metric which incorporates this property.
 This is provided by the Eddington-Finkelstein coordinates in terms of which the line element reads,

-where the relative minus sign in the last term corresponds to the retarded case and the plus sign to the advanced one.
-Therefore the coordinates $(u,v)=(x^{0}-r,x^{0}+r)$, respectively, are null not only asymptotically but everywhere.

-The next step is to pass to hyperbolic coordinates, through the change of variables \eqref{patch10}-\eqref{patch21}, and extract the asymptotic form of the resulting expression.
-In doing so, and throughout the rest of this section, we will use the radial variable
+The next step is to pass to hyperbolic coordinates, through the change of variables \eqref{emb1}-\eqref{emb2}, extract the asymptotic form of the resulting expression, and proceed by trial and error as explained in section \ref{qrf}.

-in place of $\chi$.
-This turns out to be more convenient in keeping track of the different orders in the asymptotic form.
-The change of coordinates then reads